 - Type of Imaging Test (or another diagnostic test)

 - Additional Tests and Lab Work

 - Office Visit + Administrative Fees

 Seeking help from urgent care can be expensive and non-transparent.
-There are several options that can help you reduce your out-of-pocket cost — especially if you do not have insurance or your insurance has high deductibles.
+Several options can help you reduce your out-of-pocket cost, especially if you do not have insurance or your insurance has high deductibles.

 Of course, avoiding sprained ankles in the first place is a great way to save money.
 Outlined below are several prevention measures:

 - Be cautious when walking or running on uneven surfaces

 - Wear shoes that are appropriate for the activity you are doing

 With Mira, your $99 co-pay will cover your entire urgent care visit.

 Understanding what might appear on your bill and advocating for yourself during the billing process is essential to saving money.
 Outlined below are several questions you can ask the team at the urgent care clinic that might help you save money.